anumazam/anumazam.github.io/_sources/research.md

+# Research
-# Protein engineering for understanding and rewiring living systems: we rebuild it until we understand it.
+**Protein engineering for understanding and rewiring living systems: we rebuild it until we understand it.**

 The diversity of natural proteins shapes cell- and tissue-level structure and behavior, and advances in protein engineering have enabled the *de novo* design of artificial, super-stable proteins.
 But real proteins have evolved to depend on biomolecular interactions and conformational flexibility in order to balance stability with function.
 A *key challenge* in protein engineering is overcoming our limited mechanistic understanding of how proteins’ conformational ensembles are poised to perform non-equilibrium processes, which enable their functions.